mikegraycodes/mikegraycodes.com/about.markdown

 Currently a Principal Software Engineer at Vanquis Bank.

-I'm a true techy at heart and loves to continuously learn and improve.
+I'm a true techy at heart and love to continuously learn and improve.
 My main passions in tech are Microservices, Event-Driven Architecture and DDD.

 This blog is a place for me to write about some of the things I am passionate about, have some healthy discussions and hopefully share some of my opinions and knowledge in the tech space.